Rise of the Triad: Dark War is an over-the-top first-person shooter developed and published by Apogee for the PC on December 21, 1994.

 Rise of the Triad: Dark War contains three bullet weapons, six missile weapons, and two magic weapons.
-Players have four weapon slots to switch from (Pistol, Dual-Wielded Pistols, Machine Guns, and one missile or magic weapon).
+Players have four weapon slots to switch from (Pistol, Dual-Wielded Pistols, MP-40, and one missile or magic weapon).
 Bullet weapons cannot be dropped and have unlimited ammo.
-Missile and magic weapons have limited ammo, disappear when their ammo is depleted, and can only be switched with other missile and magic weapons by running over them.
+Missile and magic weapons have limited ammo, disappear when their ammo is depleted, can be dropped (using the Drop key), and can be switched with other missile and magic weapons by running over them.

 |Pistol - Each player's starting weapon, the Pistol has a slow rate of fire and is generally only effective against weak guards.
 Has unlimited ammo and can be dual-wielded if another pistol is found.|

 |MP-40 - An improvement on the Pistol, the MP-40 machine gun has a faster rate of fire, increasing its effectiveness against all guards.
 Has unlimited ammo and is sometimes dropped by guards that wield them.|

 |Bazooka - The game's basic missile weapon, the Bazooka fires a single missile at a time straight forward, exploding upon impact.
 Each Bazooka contains up to 10 missiles.
 Can occasionally be dropped by guards that wield them (in which the Bazooka has up to 4 missiles).|

 |Heat-seeker - Slightly weaker than the Bazooka, the Heat-seeker automatically locks in on any heat source (including enemies, lights, and lava walls) and steers the missile there.
 Each Heat-seeker contains up to 7 missiles.|